-My new book, Spinning in Place, has been published by Frowning Cat Books exclusively for Kindle.
+My only book (so far) is Spinning in Place, published by Frowning Cat Books exclusively for Kindle.
 Subtitled “A Secular Humanist Embraces the Neo-Pagan Wheel of the Year,” the book outlines a this-worldly approach to spirituality for the scientifically-minded.
 Check it out on Amazon or right here:

 I’m honored to have essays in the following collections:

-One of my favorite essays is “How Streaking Saved My Life,” which was published in a now-defunct alternative weekly way back in the 1990s.
+One of my favorite essays is “How Streaking Saved My Life,” which was published in an alternative weekly way back in the 1990s.
 That publication is long-defunct, but I’ve republished the essay online for your amusement.

 I collaborated with dozens of writers around the world to author “A Pagan Community Statement on the Environment,” which has since been signed by thousands of people from many different countries, representing many diverse forms of what might be called contemporary Earth-based religions.